mobilemind/fyi-bookmarklets/README.md

 ## Version Notes
 Inspired by [Mike Chambers' Firefox Ubiquity fyi command][mikes-fyi-url].

+Version 2.7.0 - October 29, 2015 -
+no code changes; just updates to README.md, build and integration testing

 Version 2.7.0 - August 5, 2015 -
 streamline to node 0.12.x; rewrite for all platforms to prompt for email address(es)